What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • What to take: Leave your Western sense of privacy behind

-• Roads & Water: Easy, but all bus signs are in Bengal script.
+• Ferry Roads & Water: Easy, but all bus signs are in Bengali script.
 The slowest, but most spectacular way to get around it by boat, especially the Rocket (looks like one of those Mississippi-style pedal boats).
 This is the way to see the Bangladeshi river life!
 Has three classes, one is deck class, where you have to fight for a place on the ground, one is an 8 bunk room, and first class.
 First Class costs about 12 dollars (36 hour trip from Khulna to Dhaka), you have your own room and a deck with comfortable chairs on the front of the boat and a small dining facility, where they serve slightly pricey (but top rate) meals.

 • Trains: Comfortable and easy.